 • Use trash cans with lids and take out the trash regularly.

-• Stagnant water draws pests, so fix leaks and remove any standing water as soon as possible.
+• Stagnant water draws pests, so fix leaks and remove any standing water immediately.

 • Patch holes in window screens and use caulk to seal cracks in your home’s structure.